wkolowski/Type-Theory-Wishlist/README.md

 Note that the type `{n : Nat | s? n}` is treated just like `Nat`, so we can pattern match on terms of this type, but it also gives us (and the typechecker) some additional knowledge, so that we don't need to consider the case `z`, because the refinement guarantees that the argument can't be `z`.

-For lists, the projection are
+For lists, the projections are

 ```
 ::?.hd : {l : List A | ::? l} -> A